Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 Before we came up with the conflict handling model, the only way to solve it is like this:

-> Calculate the time slots $L$ that are vacant every week.
-Its complement $\overline{L}$ then represents the time slots that have at least one not-this-week course occupied.
-When rendering regular courses, render all those $\overline{L}$ time slots in the layer beneath, tag them as "Possible not-this-week courses are located here."
+> Calculate the time slots {% katex %}L{% endkatex %} that are vacant every week.
+Its complement {% katex %}\overline{L}{% endkatex %} then represents the time slots that have at least one not-this-week course occupied.
+When rendering regular courses, render all those {% katex %}\overline{L}{% endkatex %} time slots in the layer beneath, tag them as "Possible not-this-week courses are located here."
 As for which time slot corresponds with what specific course, logically, we can't decide, because the overlapping conflicts are making these vacant time slots amorphous.

 This solution, though theoretically feasible, brings a tremendous amount of code and rendering logic that is more difficult for future generations to maintain.
 We are almost about to give up rendering not-this-week courses altogether.
 After designing the conflict rendering scheme for the regular courses, we realized that this scheme could also be applied to not-this-week courses.
 The difference is that there is no need to handle positional offsets for them because they are inherently unclickable by design.